 Under state and federal rules, some regulated healthcare facilities must coordinate their emergency planning with their local emergency management agency.
-The City of Houston Office of Emergency Management (OEM) has been working with local public safety and healthcare agencies to develop a checklist for agencies to ensure their plans meet basic requirements under the rules.

 Step 1: Understand the Requirements

 This document is intended to aid facilities in creating and/or evaluating an emergency operations plan (EOP) that meets or exceeds the expectations and requirements of local, state, and federal agencies.
 For more information about what types of emergency planning is required for your type of facility, review the Texas Administrative Code (TAC), Title 40 Part 1 Chapter 19, Texas Health and Human Services Licensing Standards for Home and Community Support Service Agencies (LSHCSSA), Subchapter C, Division 3, Section 97.256, and the Centers for Medicare and Medicaid Services (CMS) Emergency Preparedness Rule.
 Requirements vary based upon the facility type and from whom the facility receives payment (i.e. private pay, state, or federal).

 The inclusion of the content found in the checklist below is considered fundamental for healthcare facilities (e.g. nursing homes, assisted living, home health, rehabilitation centers, adult-senior day care, 24/7 surgical centers, etc.) within Houston’s jurisdictional boundaries and may not include additional planning and preparedness requirements uniquely identified on the facility’s “Hazard Vulnerability Analysis (HVA)” assessment or required by federal agencies for developing a comprehensive emergency operations plan (EOP).
 The facility is responsible for ensuring that appropriate planning and preparedness efforts are taken and evident in the written EOP.